 If a solar microgrid sounds appealing to you, you may be wondering when you should expect to see some popping up in your neighborhood.
 We look forward to a future when solar power is conveniently accessible to everyone in the neighborhood in times of need.
 In the meantime, there are always steps you can take today to decrease your family’s dependence on fossil fuels.

 The best way to benefit from sustainable energy right now is to have your own residential solar array installed.
 There are many solar system companies in Minnesota, so make sure the company you choose has the expertise needed to create an adequate solar array for your home.
-Our team at Cedar Creek Energy can help you create the perfect energy solution for your home; we take into account the results of your free energy audit to ensure your system will produce the energy you need to power your home.
+Our team at Cedar Creek Energy can help you create the perfect energy solution for your home; we take into account the results of your free solar energy audit to ensure your system will produce the energy you need to power your home.

 Additional Service Areas: